Up to 30% off Helix mattresses

 “I felt super-secure when lying near the edge of the bed in all three sleeping positions,” said mattress tester Riley Otis.
 “These edges felt just as secure as the center of the bed, and I never felt at risk of falling off.
 I think sleepers will be able to fully spread out and utilize the entire surface of the mattress and still feel supported.”

-The Helix Midnight also exhibited consistent, impressive pressure relief.
-During testing, the Midnight scored a 4.4 in pressure relief.
-With this model, Helix struck the perfect balance of firm support for back sleepers and deep contouring for side sleepers.
+The mattress also exhibited consistent, impressive pressure relief, earning another 4.4 rating.
+It struck the perfect balance of firm support for back sleepers and deep contouring for side sleepers.
 Riley had no trouble getting comfortable in either position.

 “The Helix Midnight feels great on my side,” Riley said.
 “It has a lot of really nice plushness on top, but the support coils underneath are preventing me from sinking in.
 My hips and shoulders are getting some nice pressure-relieving cushioning.
 On my back, there’s no awkward gapping around my lower lumbar area.
 This bed feels super comforting overall.”